lukekedz/ReviewPresentation/README.md

 # Review Presentation
+This the source code to the Code Camp Presentation: Testable, ES2015, AngularJS 1.5.x Component based Applications

+## Roadmap

+- [ ] Add Karma integration tests.
+- [ ] Add jspm build script to bundle and minify.
+- [ ] Investiage getting istanbul to run when mocha tests are transpiled on the fly.
+May have to transpile to folder.

 ## Prerequisites
 Before you can run this code locally on your system, you'll need to load the following software: